My

 she replied, "He's not changed.
 He's only different with

 you."
-And that was because I had "forgiven him."
+And that was because I'd "forgiven him!"

 Daddy